baliharsha/Learning-javaScript/README.md

     // console.log("5 * " + num  + " = " + 5 * num);
 // }

-// pass by Value --------- a copy of the primitive value is created and passed to the function or assigned to a variable. any changes made to the copy do not affect the original vale. let a = 10 const modifyValue = (x) => (x = 20)
+// pass by Value --->> a copy of the primitive value is created and passed to the function or assigned to a variable. any changes made to the copy do not affect the original value.

+let a = 10
+const modifyValue = (x) => (x = 20)
 console.log(modifyValue(a));
 console.log(a);

-// pass by reference -------- a reference to the memory location of the object is passed to the function or assigned to a variable. any change made to the object through this reference will affect the original object.
+// pass by reference ---->> a reference to the memory location of the object is passed to the function or assigned to a variable. any change made to the object through this reference will affect the original object.

 let obj = { id: 5, name: "hey" };
 let obj1 = obj;